Canine Cognitive Behavior Therapy

 4. the dog employs cognitive skills to perform the behavior

-A CBT consultant provides exercises and mechanisms to aid in making better choices.
+A CBT consultant provides proven strategies to aid in making better choices.
 The subject can self-regulate their actions by regulating their thought patterns and recognizing their emotions.
 They feel better emotionally, psychologically, and physically, and these intrinsic rewards provide the motivation to continue.

 Why do dogs need to be over six months old for CCBT to be effective?